Open topic with navigation

 ACCEPT is for console applications only.
 It should not be used for interactive programs on Windows, and it won’t accept characters from a low-level windowing application (i.e., one that uses the Synergy windowing API), so use WD_ACCEPT for all characters in this scenario.

-For Windows service runtimes and all .NET runtimes, ACCEPT does not honor the WAIT qualifier and will wait forever for a terminating condition.
+For Windows non-interactive runtimes and all .NET runtimes, ACCEPT does not honor the WAIT qualifier and will wait forever for a terminating condition.

 If you have a telnet terminal connection, see $ERR_IOFAIL for more information.